With This New Tool, You Can Embrace the Trump Boom… and Beware Any Bust

 Of course, as we said before, that’s much easier said than done.

-In short, this new tool is a home-grown stock screener that I use to give my subscribers the chance to make long-term gains again in again like clockwork – but in only 30 day bursts.
+In short, this new tool is a home-grown stock screener that I use to give my subscribers the chance to make long-term gains again and again like clockwork – but in only 30-day bursts.

 That way, you can get into a position, potentially make a lot of money, and then cash out.
 That kind of action helps limit your exposure to the increased volatility coming our way in 2025 and beyond.

-Note: Editor’s Note: On Saturday, my InvestorPlace colleague Luke Lango discussed how a buy-and-hold strategy can still “work”… But in an increasingly complex world and market, it’s likely to lead to a lot of challenges for most investors.